invertase/react-native-firebase/docs/firestore/android.md

 # Android Manual Linking

-> The following steps are only required if you are using React Native without auto-linking (<= 0.59) or need to manually integrate the library.
+> The following steps are only required if you are using React Native without auto-linking (<= 0.59) or you need to manually integrate the library.

 ### Add Firestore to Gradle Settings